LiGNUxMan/SysStatCLI/README.md

 **SysStatCLI** is a command-line tool written in Python for real-time system status monitoring in Linux.
 It provides detailed information on CPU usage, RAM, disk temperature, and Wi-Fi, among other parameters, in a visually organized and color-coded manner for easy interpretation.

-Current version 2.43.20251108a: Added descriptive icons for each parameter and automatic Unicode detection (disables emojis on devices that don't support them), improvements to the status bar, and various other adjustments.
+Current version 2.44.20260310a: A progress bar for CPU frequency was added.
+The help function was fixed and improved.
+Minor details and bugs were corrected elsewhere in the code.

 ## Features